fmarotta/admin-pi/web_server/README.md

 Finally, populate the time zone tables with the command `$ mysql_tzinfo_to_sql /usr/share/zoneinfo | mysql -u root -p mysql`

+We turn off binary logging, since we do not need it, by commenting `#log-bin=mysql-bin` and `#binlog_format=mixed` in `/etc/mysql/my.cnf`.
+Also, to purge existing binary logs, run `# mysql -u root -p"password" -e "PURGE BINARY LOGS TO 'mysql-bin.0000xx';"`.

 ## phpMyAdmin

 phpMyAdmin is a front end for mariadb.
 Install *phpmyadmin* and follow